cp-algorithms/cp-algorithms/src/geometry/oriented-triangle-area.md

----
-title: Oriented area of a triangle
-hide:
-  - navigation
----
 # Oriented area of a triangle

 Given three points $p_1$, $p_2$ and $p_3$, calculate an oriented (signed) area of a triangle formed by them.
 The sign of the area is determined in the following way: imagine you are standing in the plane at point $p_1$ and are facing $p_2$.
 You go to $p_2$ and if $p_3$ is to your right (then we say the three vectors turn "clockwise"), the sign of the area is negative, otherwise it is positive.
 If the three points are collinear, the area is zero.